 The second analysis focuses on the experience of education in a specific field (H2) while filtering out the effects of self-selection.
 Our goal is to hold constant the social background of an individual and compare the same people before and after they attend higher education.
-Our prior is that the effect of attending varies by the CECT content of someone's field of education.
-Finding a within-individual effect of attending post-secondary education in a particular field would be evidence that part of the influence of field is caused by experiences during education-a direct effect of education.
+Our prior is that the effect of attending higher education varies by the CECT content of field.
+Finding a within-individual effect of attending post-secondary education in a particular field is evidence that part of the influence of field is caused by experiences during education-a direct effect.

-The effect of interest is the Average Treatment effect on the Treated (ATT) of attending post-secondary education.
-The ATT captures the within-individual effect of receiving a treatment compared to what would have happened if an individual had not received that treatment.
+The outcome of interest is the Average Treatment effect on the Treated (ATT) of attending postsecondary education.
+The ATT captures the withinindividual effect of receiving a treatment compared to what would have happened if an individual had not received that treatment.
 We code a respondent as treated from the year they enroll in higher education.
-The ATT thus captures the within-individual effect of attending.
+The ATT thus captures the within-individual effect of attending higher education.
 We restrict the sample to individuals aged up to 30-the years in which a person is considered to be most impressionable.

-We use the 'IFEct' counterfactual estimator developed by Liu et al. (2024) to estimate the ATT.
-This estimator incorporates an interactive fixed effects (IFEct) specification that models timevarying confounds as latent factors and builds on synthetic-control methods to form a unique counterfactual for each treated unit.
+We use the "IFEct" counterfactual estimator developed by Liu, Wang, and Xu (2024) to estimate the ATT.
+This estimator incorporates an interactive fixed effects (IFEct) specification that models time-varying confounds as latent factors and builds on syntheticcontrol methods to form a unique counterfactual for each treated unit.
 The estimation procedure has four steps: (1) time-trends are modeled using control-group observations; (2) the counterfactual outcome for each treated observation is predicted based on the model from the first step; (3) for each treated individual, the treatment effect is estimated by taking the difference between the observed outcome and the counterfactual outcome; (4) the estimator takes the average of all the individual treatment effects.
-Because treated observations of early treatment adopters never serve as controls for late treatment adopters-since we compare each individual to their own counterfactual-the estimator accounts for the problems associated with negative weighting in TWFE regressions (de Chaisemartin and D'Haultfoeuille 2020).13
+Because treated observations of early treatment adopters never serve as controls for late treatment adopters-since we compare each individual to their own counterfactual-the estimator accounts for the problems associated with negative weighting in TWFE regressions (de Chaisemartin and D'Haultfœuille 2020).13